 Frye Art Museum

-Robert Yoder's Sluice Gate is a geometric floor tapestry (rug) of hand-tufted wool, the closest thing to an abstraction in the representational Frye.
+Robert Yoder's Sluice Gate is a geometric floor tapestry (rug) of hand-tufted wool.
 Through Sept 10.
 Klompen: sound sculptor Trimpin makes 120 Dutch clogs dance in the air.
 Through Jan 21, 2007.
-Spectatorship and Desire: Love restores the paintings that curator Robin Held removed from the walls, set beside visitor comments made in their absence.
-Through Mar 4, 2007.
-Painter, video, and installation artist Sigrid Sandstrom "suggests that ownership is a poor substitute for knowledge—and that representing an object or a place in art is like staking a claim in inhospitable land. " (Jen Graves) Through Sept 10.
+Henry Darger: Highlights from The American Folk Art M useum.
+Through Oct 29.
+Painter, video, and installation artist Sigrid Sandstrom "suggests that ownership is a poor substitute for knowledge—and that representing an object or a place in art is like staking a claim in inhospitable land."
+(Jen Graves) Through Sept 10.
 704 Terry Ave, 622-9250.

 Henry Art Gallery

 The Laughing Monks: ceramicist Akio Takamori mines the Henry's collection and mingles it with his own figures.
 Through Oct 22.
 Threshold: the painter Byron Kim "pairs the indeterminacy of monochrome painting with specific titles that reference small, playful, everyday moments" (Graves).
 Through Sept 17.
 Maya Lin: Systematic Landscapes: "Temporary, non-site-specific exhibitions are not Lin's strength."
 (Graves) Through Sept 3.
 15th Ave NE at NE 41st St, 543-2280.